ClNo/flask-squirrel/README.rst

 Now you can test the REST API with a tool like curl:

 .. code-block:: shell
-   :description: API Test 1
+   :caption: API Test 1

    $ curl 'http://127.0.0.1:5000/orderings-api/users?get=data_spec&version=1&lang=en'

-The result contains the data but as well the table and table editor specification (argument "get=data_spec"):
+The result contains the data but as well editor specification (argument "get=data_spec"):

 .. code-block:: json
-   :description: API Output
+   :caption: API Output

    {
        "data": [